dcdelia/sniper/DBI/README.md

+## SNIPER - DBI Variant

 ### Compilation

-This variant of SNIPER builds on [Intel Pin](https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool) (v3.15 recommended) and requires Visual Studio 2015 or higher for its compilation.
+The DBI variant of SNIPER builds on [Intel Pin](https://software.intel.com/en-us/articles/pin-a-dynamic-binary-instrumentation-tool) and requires Visual Studio 2015 or higher for its compilation (default for the project: VS2017).
+We extensively tested it on Windows 7 SP1 and Windows 10 build 1803.

-Pin has some dependencies that require manual inclusion in the project.
-We created a `Locals.props` file that simplifies the project configuration.
-Its defaults are Pin being installed in `C:\Pin315` and the SDK 8.1 headers being in use:
+We recommend using Pin version 3.19, as Windows 7 is no longer supported starting with the 3.20 release.
+Pin has some include dependencies: we provide a `Locals.props` property file to ease project configuration.
+Its defaults are Pin being installed in `C:\Pin319` and the SDK 10.0.17763.0 headers being in use:

 ```
   <PropertyGroup Label="UserMacros">
-    <PinFolder>C:\Pin311</PinFolder>
+    <PinFolder>C:\Pin319</PinFolder>
-    <WinHPath>C:/Program Files (x86)/Windows Kits/8.1/Include/um</WinHPath>
+    <WinHPath>C:/Program Files (x86)/Windows Kits/10/Include/10.0.17763.0/um</WinHPath>
   </PropertyGroup>
 ```

-For instance, if you wish to use the SDK 10.0.17763.0 headers, after modifying the Project settings in Visual Studio you should also change the value of the `WinHPath` property to `C:/Program Files/Windows Kits/10/Include/10.0.17763.0/um`.
-Similary, modify the property value if your SDK 8.1 headers are installed in `C:/Program Files/` instead of `C:/Program Files (x86)/`.
-The purpose of this field is to assist Pin when it includes the absolute path of `Windows.h` from its CRT headers.
+For instance, if you wish to use the SDK 8.1 headers, update the Project settings in Visual Studio and then change the value of the `WinHPath` property to `C:/Program Files (x86)/Windows Kits/8.1/Include/um`.
+Similary, edit this property value if are running on a 32-bit install of Windows since your headers will be in `C:/Program Files/`.
+The purpose of this step is to enable Pin to include the absolute path of `Windows.h` from its CRT headers.

 You should now be able to compile SNIPER.
-Once compilation ends, you will find a `sniper32.dll` library in the Pin directory.
+Eventually, you will find a `sniper32.dll` (or `sniper64.dll` if you are building the 64-bit tracer) library in the Pin directory.
 If you encounter a missing `msvc_compat.h` error, make sure that `$(PinFolder)\extras\crt\include` is a valid path.

 ### Quick start

-Make sure that folder `C:\Pin315\sniper` exists, as it will contain the log files (one per thread) for the API calls from program code.
-More details and configuration options (like those that we used for collecting statistics in the paper) can be found in `logger.h`.
+The folder `C:\Pin319\sniper` will contain log files (one per thread) for the API calls from program code.
+Log file names in the output folder will contain the PID, a progressive internal thread number, and the TID of each traced execution unit.
+More details and configuration options, such as some that we used for collecting several statistics in the paper, can be found in `logger.h`.

 To run an executable under SNIPER use:

 ```
-C:\Pin315\pin.exe -t sniper32.dll [options] -- <file.exe>
+C:\Pin319\pin.exe -t sniper32.dll [options] -- <file.exe>
 ```

-Presently available options are those from the library of DBI mitigations that we build on.
+Currently available options are those from the library of [DBI mitigations](https://github.com/season-lab/sok-dbi-security/) that we build on (*available in the 32-bit build only*).
 You can enable the tracing of derived execution flows (child processes and remote threads) by adding the `-follow_execv` directive for Pin before the `-t sniper32.dll` part.

-Log file names in the output folder will contain the PID, a progressive thread number, and the TID of each traced execution unit.

-While we hope to publish a rich documentation for SNIPER before publication, you can learn about the mitigations by visiting their [project page](https://github.com/season-lab/sok-dbi-security/) and reading our ASIACCS'19 paper *"SoK: Using Dynamic Binary Instrumentation for Security (And How You May Get Caught Red Handed)"*.
+*TODO: provide instructions on how to generate and add prototypes for more DLL modules*